Thakar-Lab/BONITA/README.md

 **Maintainer**: Please contact Rohith Palli at rohith_palli@urmc.rochester.edu

 # Installation
 BONITA is designed for use with distributed computing systems.
-A desktop version installation and use guide are provided in the wiki (see bar across top of github page).
+A desktop version installation and use guide are provided in the wiki (https://github.com/Thakar-Lab/BONITA/wiki).
 Necessary SLURM commands are included.
 If users are having trouble translating to PBS or other queueing standards for their computing environment, please contact maintainer Rohith Palli at rohith_palli@urmc.rochester.edu.

 ## Install Python
 Please create a virtual environment with the latest version of Intel Python 2 and install the following packages (all accessible by pip):